sirikon/ebro/docs/README.md

 Ebro on start will check for a file called `Ebro.yaml` in the working directory and parse it if present, constructing what is called the **inventory**, a collection of every task available with their definitive configuration for running.

-You can check the inventory yourself by calling `./ebrow -inventory`, you'll notice extra details like the deffinitive list of extra environment variables that will be included in each task execution, or the working directory.
+You can check the inventory yourself by calling `./ebrow -inventory`, you'll notice extra details like the definitive list of extra environment variables that will be included in each task execution, or the working directory.

 Next, it will construct a **plan**, which is an ordered list of all the tasks that will be executed sequentially in order to reach our target task, which by default is `default`, but can be any other by passing it as an argument (`./ebrow echoer`).